elisabattista/rough-volatility-forecasting/Project_Overview.md

 ## Why This Project?

 Volatility forecasting lies at the heart of quantitative finance.
-Accurate volatility estimates are essential for risk management, derivative pricing, portfolio construction, and trading applications.
-Despite decades of research, forecasting volatility remains a remarkably difficult problem.
+Accurate volatility estimates are essential for risk management, derivative pricing, portfolio allocation, and systematic trading strategies.
+Despite decades of research, forecasting future volatility remains a challenging problem.

-In recent years, rough volatility models have emerged as one of the most influential developments in financial modelling.
-Their ability to reproduce important empirical features of financial markets has generated substantial interest among both researchers and practitioners.
+Over the last decade, rough volatility has emerged as one of the most influential developments in financial modelling.
+By incorporating fractional dynamics and rough paths into volatility processes, these models have demonstrated a remarkable ability to reproduce several stylized facts observed in financial markets.

-This naturally leads to a practical question:
+This naturally raises an important practical question:

 > **If rough volatility models describe market behaviour more realistically, do they also produce better volatility forecasts?**

 This project was motivated by that question.

-Rather than focusing solely on theoretical elegance, the objective was to evaluate whether the additional mathematical sophistication introduced by fractional and rough volatility models translates into measurable improvements in forecasting performance.
+Rather than focusing solely on theoretical elegance, the objective was to evaluate whether the additional mathematical sophistication introduced by fractional and rough volatility models translates into measurable improvements in out-of-sample forecasting performance.

 ---